Lifetime Benefits, Part 1 – Injury v. Sickness Limitation

 Under some policies, the nature of your disability (i.e. whether your disability is caused by an “injury” or by “sickness”) can determine whether your benefits will last a lifetime.
 Here’s an example of such a provision, taken from an actual policy:

 As you can see, under this policy’s language, you only receive lifetime benefits if your disability stems from an injury occurring before age 65.
-Further, no matter how permanent a sickness is, the policyholder will not be eligible to receive lifetime benefits under this policy.
+Further, no matter how permanent a sickness is, the policyholder will not be eligible to receive lifetime benefits under this disability insurance policy.

 In some instances, it is very straightforward to determine when a disabling condition will be classified as an injury (e.g. the inability to walk after a car accident) or as a sickness (e.g. Parkinson’s disease).
 But in other instances, the distinction between the two becomes less clear and, in many instances, litigation is required to resolve the issue.
-If the date of an injury is not well-documented, or your limitations arguably have multiple causes, the insurance company will oftentimes elect to pay benefits under the sickness provision of your policy, so they don’t have to pay lifetime benefits.
+If the date of an injury is not well-documented, or your limitations arguably have multiple causes, the insurance company will oftentimes elect to pay disability benefits under the sickness provision of your disability insurance policy, so they don’t have to pay lifetime benefits.

 In our next post we will discuss another provision that limits lifetime benefits—the graded lifetime benefit rider.